 Australian Government Research Training Program places

-If you decide to do a Graduate research degree, you may be eligible for a Australian Government Research Training Program places.
-These places are fully funded by the Australian Government via the Australian Government Research Training Program (RTP).
+If you decide to do a Graduate research degree, you may be eligible for an Australian Government Research Training Program (RTP) place.
+These places are fully funded by the Australian Government.

 For more information, go to Graduate research degrees - Fees and payments